Marcus Silcock

 Laura Wetherington

 The Lincoln Review is one of the best new lit mags on the planet.
 Probably the best in the UK.
 So yeah.
-Great new issue over there now and Laura’s poems are terrific!
-Midwinter’s Day (Bernadette Mayer) meets Lunch Poems (Frank O’Hara) with connections to my book Rides (written on trains forwards and backwards around… Read more
+Great new issue over there now and Laura’s… Read more.

 -